-Extended time revenue replaces the former learning year pupil program, which allowed districts with students enrolled for more than a standard school year equivalent to generate additional revenue for those students.
+Extended time revenue replaces the former learning year pupil program.
+This revenue stream allows districts to generate additional funding for students who are enrolled for more than a standard school year equivalent.
 Extended time revenue allows students to count as up to an additional 0.2 (for a total of 1.2 maximum) ADM, which is then used to generate an APU based on the student's grade level.
 The APU total for extended time ADM is then multiplied by the extended time formula amount to calculate total extended time revenue.
 The extended time formula amount is fixed at \$5,117.
 Extended time revenue can be used for extended day, week or year programs.

 Extended time revenue for charter schools operating an extended day, extended week or summer program is equal to 25 percent of the statewide average extended time revenue per adjusted pupil unit.
-[124E.20; 126C.05, 15; 126C.10, 2a]
+[124E.20; 126C.05, subd.
+15; 126C.10, subd.
+2a]